Events

 You can add an image, text box, video, streaming data, or web code directly to your dashboard.

-1. Select the arrow next to Edit on the top menu, and then select Add a tile.
+Select the arrow next to Edit in the top menu, then select Add a tile.

-If you want to add your company logo or some other image to your dashboard, you save the image file online and link to it.
+If you want to add your company logo or some other image to your dashboard, save the image file online and link to it.
 Make sure security credentials aren't required to access the image file.
 For example, because OneDrive and SharePoint require authentication, images stored there can't be added to a dashboard this way.
-Also, images can't be in .svg format.
+Host your image on a web server where they can be accessed via public URLs without authentication.

-1. From the Add tile window, select Image > Next.
+From the Add a tile window, select Image > Next.

 a.
 To display a title above the image, select Display title and subtitle and enter a Title and an optional Subtitle.